j622amilah/google_apps_scripts/README.md

 # google_apps_scripts
-A collection of Google Apps Scripts
+A collection of Google Apps Scripts for Data Science webapp deployment